DoniaEid/-Generative-AI-/units/OCI Generative AI Service.md

 Instead of using a general model as-is, we make modifications or additional training so that it fits a specific domain (e.g., healthcare, e-commerce, customer service).

+## Accuracy and Loss in Custom Models

+When designing or customizing an AI model, there are two very important metrics to evaluate its performance:

+Accuracy:

+This is the percentage of correct predictions the model makes out of the total.

+The higher the accuracy, the better the model performs the required task.

+Example: If the model is designed to detect spam emails, accuracy refers to the percentage of emails correctly classified as “Spam” or “Not Spam.”

+Loss:

+This is a measure of the error the model makes during prediction.

+The lower the loss, the better the model’s performance.

+Loss is usually used during training to adjust the model’s weights and improve it.